anthonykasza/hdc_experiments/README.md

   - mutate/alter the training data with some strategy (random noise, column/row permuation, etc)
   - train/test on the mutated data
   - inspired by fuzzing techniques
+- HDC has capacity limits in the number of symbols
+  - you can have in working memory given the need for a cleanup step in retrieval
+  - you can bundle together before a centroid becomes as good as a random guess